MadBender/spt-profile-converter/readme.md

 The implementation is just enough to convert my own profiles.
 There may be more problems, especially if you use custom content such as items, traders or quests.

+Use at your own risk.
+If you are not sure what you are doing, make a backup of your profiles.

 If you manage to encounter and fix other problems, feel free to contribute to this script.

 # Prerequisites